Will413028/Will413028/README.md

 ## <img width="50px" src="https://raw.githubusercontent.com/ms314006/ms314006/basic/resource/gqsm.png" />Will #Will413028

 Hi, I'm Will!
 I love learing new technology and skills of web and data analytics.
 I leaving in Virginia now.
-I want to work at others country, talk a lot with all sort of people and know more about this world 😸.
+I want to work at others country, talk a lot with all sort of people and know more about this world.

 ## 🤓 My values
 🍏 Beginner's mindset and curiosity<br>